 A unit 2-morphism $(f,\theta_f) \Ra (g,\theta_g)$ is given by a 2-isomorphism $\delta: f \Ra g$ in $\calC$ such that

-Unit elements, unit 1-morphisms, and unit 2-morphisms of a Picard 2-category $\calC$ form the 2-groupoid $\twounit(\calC)$ of Joyal-Kock units.
-We define the tensor product on $\twounit(\calC)$ in the same as the one on $\unit(\rmC)$.
-As in the case of Saavedra units, whether $\calC$ is Picard or not, $\twounit(\calC)$ is always a Picard 2-category.
-However if $\calC$ is Picard, then $\twounit(\calC)$ is not empty.
+Unit elements, unit 1-morphisms, and unit 2-morphisms of a group-like 2-category $\calC$ form the 2-groupoid $\twounit(\calC)$ of Joyal-Kock units.
+We define the tensor product on $\twounit(\calC)$ in the same way as the one on $\unit(\rmC)$.
+As for Saavedra units, $\twounit(\calC)$ is always a Picard 2-category.
+However if $\calC$ is group-like, then $\twounit(\calC)$ is not empty.